Why KE Holdings Inc's Stock Skyrocketed 16% in a Quarter

 Profitability Analysis

-The company's Growth Rank is 5/10, indicating its relative growth within the industry.
-The company's 3-year and 5-year revenue growth rates per share are 9.90% and 20.50% respectively, both of which are better than a significant percentage of companies in the industry.
-The company's future 3-year to 5-year total revenue growth rate estimate is 2.86%, and its EPS without NRI growth rate estimate is 17.00%, both of which are better than a significant percentage of companies in the industry.
+As of today, KE Holdings Inc's Growth Rank is 5/10.
+The company's 3-year and 5-year revenue growth rates per share are better than 65.89% and 85.46% of companies respectively.
+The company's future 3-year to 5-year total revenue growth rate estimate is 2.86%, which is better than 26.81% of 138 companies.
+The company's 3-year EPS without NRI growth rate and future 3-year to 5-year EPS without NRI growth rate estimate are better than 74.76% and 70% of companies respectively.

-The top three holders of the company's stock are Jim Simons (Trades, Portfolio), who holds 0.73% of shares, Matthews Pacific Tiger Fund (Trades, Portfolio), which holds 0.32% of shares, and Baillie Gifford (Trades, Portfolio), which holds 0.13% of shares.
+The top three holders of KE Holdings Inc's stock are Jim Simons (Trades, Portfolio), Matthews Pacific Tiger Fund (Trades, Portfolio), and Baillie Gifford (Trades, Portfolio), who hold 0.73%, 0.32%, and 0.13% of the stock respectively.

 Competitive Landscape